IanMadlenya/Anemo/README.md

     ./anemo \<image input\> \<image output - optional\>

-You can use for test the input the images inside the inputs/ directory
+Sample images inside the inputs/ directory.

 # To do list